microsoft/OMS-docker/Troubleshoot/README.md

 # Troubleshooting script

-You can use the troubleshooting script provided here to diagnose the problem.
+You can use the troubleshooting script provided [here](https://github.com/Microsoft/OMS-docker/blob/troubleshooting_doc/Troubleshoot/TroubleshootError.ps1) to diagnose the problem.

 Prequisites:
 - Powershell version 5.1 or above.
-To install powershell use the following link -> https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6.
+To install powershell use the following [link](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6).
 If you've it installed already, check the powershell version using the command `$psversiontable` and look at the PSVersion row.
 - Run powershell as an administrator
 - Use 'Get-ExecutionPolicy' to get the current execution policy and store it in a file
 - Type the following command 'Set-ExecutionPolicy Unrestricted' before running the script